manashpratim/Language-Modelling-using-RNNs/README.md

 # Language-Modelling-using-RNNs
 # Description
-Trained a RNN model on the WikiText-2 language modeling dataset to generate text.
+Designed and implemented a character level LSTM model to generate text using the WikiText-2 language modelling dataset.

 **Note: This project is part of my Homeworks.
 Current CMU students please refrain from going through the codes.**